-How do you all feel about the character of Gotou, or about Samurai Flamenco in general?
+How do you feel about Ryou as a character?
 Let me know in the comments.

 If you are interested in reading more from me, check under blog to read my most recent stuff, or look below for some related posts.
 Also, if you would like to support Animated Observations, consider donating on Ko-fi or through paypal, or pledging on Patreon.
 You can even support by just liking and sharing this post.

 As always, special thanks to the Jenn for the support on Patreon.